Euphemia Mondich: Joseph Sokolsky

 Shortly after becoming acquainted, Udurovich fell in love with Mondich, but they could not facilitate their relationship while Sokolsky was still around.
 And so, on July 7, the trio went out for a ride on a dirt road outside the town.
 Along the way, Udurovich stopped the car, claiming that a tire had gone flat.
 Sokolsky then exited the car to help him out, but Udurovich then hit him on the head with a wrench, killing him on the spot.
 Afterwards, both he and Mondich dragged the body to a nearby brick manufacturing company and dumped the body into a hole used for unloading building materials, covering it with some rubbish.
 Mondich would later be questioned about her husband's disappearance on July 12, but as there was no credible evidence for an arrest, she was let go.
 She later filed for divorce on the grounds of cruelty and desertion, which she won and was given ownership of their house on Osborne.

 John Udurovich

 Some time after the murder, Udurovich proposed to Mondich, but she denied his advancements on the grounds that the neighbors would get suspicious because of her husband's recent disappearance.
 Mondich then moved to a house on Dwyer Street, but only three weeks later, Udurovich found her again and threatened her at gunpoint to marry him.
 Mondich initially pretended to accept his offer, but when he sat down to read the newspaper, she grabbed his revolver and shot him in the abdomen.
-Frightened, Udurovich attempted to flee through the window, but was shot in the back and fell, whereupon Mondich go closer and shot him in the neck, killing him.
+Frightened, Udurovich attempted to flee through the window, but was shot in the back and fell, whereupon Mondich got closer and shot him in the neck, killing him.
 On the following morning, she buried the body under the house and moved away yet again.